google/bms-toolkit/docs/user-guide.md

 A second database server (or node) is required for RAC deployments.

-The following diagrams are similar, showing the architecture in both Bare Metal Solution and GCE environments.
+The following diagrams are similar, showing the architecture in both Bare Metal Solution and Google Cloud virtual machine environments

 ![Shows workflow from user through control node to staging repository and then to servers in the Bare Metal Solution environment.
 A dotted line goes to Cloud